-Our Practice is open to provide clinical support for all our registered patients - please do contact us if you are unwell or need healthcare advice.
+Our Practice will remain open to provide clinical support for all our registered patients - please do contact us if you are unwell or need healthcare advice.

 For all our protection please do not come to the surgery unless told to do so.
 We have also changed our procedures to reduce the need for you to come into the Surgery.
 Before you call please follow these steps :

 If you need to speak to or see a clinician then please use the Ask NHS app to make an appointment - see the appointmnets page for details.
 If you cannot access this app please call.

 Contact us Online.
 You can now access many of our other services from the NHS App and Ask NHS App or if necessary by e mail - please see the other services or online forms page before you call.

 If you are shielding or want updates on COVID 19 related issues please see the COVID 19 advice page.